 - Order of Omega and Gamma Sigma Alpha are Greek Honors Societies that recognize outstanding fraternity men and sorority women for their leadership and academic achievements.

 Are Greek-affiliated students involved on campus?

 - Greek-letter organizations encourage members to expand and develop their leadership skills within their own organization as well as other campus groups.

-- Members of the fraternity/sorority community are represented in most campus groups including Elon University Ambassadors, Student Government Association, Orientation Leaders and many more.
+- Members of the fraternity/sorority community are represented in most campus groups including Elon University Ambassadors, Student Government Association, Resident Assistants, Orientation Leaders, and many more.

-- As a member of a Greek-letter organization, your student will have the opportunity to become involved in a variety of Greek-lettered organizations outside of his or her chapter including: House Captains, Pi Chis (Panhellenic Recruitment Counselors), Interfraternity Council, National Pan-Hellenic Council and the Panhellenic Association.
+- As a member of a Greek-letter organization, your student will have the opportunity to become involved in a variety of leadership positions outside of his or her chapter including: Interfraternity Council, National Pan-Hellenic Council, Panhellenic Association, House Managers, and Panhellenic Recruitment Counselors.

 - Every year our students give thousands of hours of service to the community.